truenas/documentation/content/SCALE/GettingStarted/Post-installConfiguration.md

 7) **Reset Root Password** is used to reset a lost or forgotten root password.
 Select this option and follow the prompts to set the password.

 8) **Reset Configuration to Defaults** *Caution!* This option deletes all of the configuration settings made in the administrative GUI and is used to reset  TrueNAS® back to defaults.
 Before selecting this option, make a full backup of all data and make sure all encryption keys and passphrases are known!
 After this option is selected, the configuration is reset to defaults and the system reboots.
-Storage ➞ Pools ➞ Import Pool can be used to re-import pools.
+Navigate to **Storage** and click *Import* to re-import pools.

 9) **Shell** starts a shell for running FreeBSD commands.
 To leave the shell, type exit.